-The World Health Organization on Wednesday decided to treat Congo’s deadly Ebola outbreak as an international health emergency, marking a shift in strategy after the virus reached a city of 2 million people.
+The World Health Organization decided on Wednesday that Congo's deadly Ebola outbreak should be treated as an international health emergency, marking a major shift in strategy after the virus reached a city of 2 million people.

 The declaration came just days after a single case was confirmed in Congo's northeastern city of Goma, near the Rwandan border, where the United Nations has long shuttled health and peacekeeping officials in and out of the city's international airport and erected displacement and refugee camps on the city's outskirts.